bannaline/SVRT/README.md

 - https://github.com/VivereSV/NioShadowverseLogger

 # To do list
-* Other languages, but maybe so late
+* Other languages, but maybe very late